umazumder21/thelare_webvr_tutorial/lectures/DAY_TWO.md

 - type in var someString = "someString"; see what happens, play around
 - show what objects are and integers
 - create html file and embed your local javascript file (this should be basic html + local javascript that prints out an alert and a console.log)
+- look at dayOne example in repo, call functions from the developer tools

 ## Session 3 - add google cardboard api & go through 3 event/hotspot examples
+- ask students "what is on 'ready' on 'click' on 'error'"
+- define what yaw and pitch is (day 2 example) (yaw = rotate around vertical, pitch horizontal)
 - add googlecard sdk, the point is to google and learn how to find it on their own
 - open developer console and play around with 'sources'
 - show them some functions that we can do with googlecard, should be on the repo